richardso21/dotfiles/readme.md

 # Welcome to my (richardso21's) dotfiles
+These are my dotfiles for my linux setup (i3-gaps, zsh, etc.).
 You'll be dissapointed to see I have no use for polybar or fancy theming (yet).
-My setup is optimized for my workflow, while looking decent enough that my eyes don't melt.
+This setup is optimized for my own workflow, while looking decent enough that it wont't melt eyes.

-**I USE W,A,S,D** _(not HJKL or JKL;)_ **FOR i3 MOVEMENT.** C'mon, you can move windows with just ONE hand, how great is that? _Before you ask, no, I don't use WASD for vim._
+**_NOTE_: I USE W,A,S,D** _(not HJKL or JKL;)_ **FOR i3 MOVEMENT.** It's just my personal preference.

 ## Dependencies (Stuff I use)
  - i3-gaps (gaps for the win)